Zaid-Ajaj/Hawaii/README.md

 ```
 The `overrideSchema` property basically takes a subset of another schema and _merges_ it with the source schema.

 You can go a step further by overriding the return types of certain responses.
-The following example shows how you can get a free-form JSON object from the default response of a path instead of getting a typed response:
+The following example shows how you can get the raw text output from the default response of a path instead of getting a typed response:
 ```json
 {
   "overrideSchema": {